OpenIxia/ixnetwork_restpy/README.md

   ```

 ## Additional Samples
-Visit the [OpenIxia ixnetwork-restpy sample site maintained by solution architects](https://github.com/OpenIxia/IxNetwork/tree/master/RestPy) for in depth end-to-end samples that demonstrate the following:
+Visit the [OpenIxia ixnetwork-restpy sample site maintained by solution architects](https://github.com/OpenIxia/IxNetwork/tree/master/RestPy) for in-depth end-to-end samples that demonstrate the following:
 * building a configuration
   * from scratch
   * from an existing IxNetwork configuration
 * running the configuration
   * connecting ports to hardware
   * starting protocols
   * starting traffic
 * getting statistics
   * port stats
   * traffic stats

+## Contributing
+The purpose of this repository is to allow users to clone the auto generated code.
+We do not accept pull requests in this repository.

+Feedback such as bugs/enhancements/questions regarding the ixnetwork-restpy package is welcomed by opening a [GitHub issue](https://github.com/OpenIxia/ixnetwork_restpy/issues).